ansible-collections/ibm_zos_core/docs/source/modules/zos_volume_init.rst

 tmp_hlq
   Override the default high level qualifier (HLQ) for temporary and backup datasets.

-  The default HLQ is the Ansible user used to execute the module and if that is not available, then the value \ :literal:`TMPHLQ`\  is used.
+  The default HLQ is the Ansible user used to execute the module and if that is not available, then the value ``TMPHLQ`` is used.

   | **required**: False
   | **type**: str